-Prebiotic’s are fermentable non-digestible food ingredients that feed and stimulate the growth of the friendly bacteria (probiotics) in your large intestines.
+Prebiotics are fermentable, non-digestible food ingredients that feed and stimulate the growth of friendly bacteria (probiotics) in your large intestine.
 Probiotics are the good bacteria that help your body maintain health.

 There are 3 types of prebiotics. . . preshort-chain, long-chain, and full-spectrum.